johannes-programming/tomlhold/README.rst

 Overview
 --------

-A holder for TOML data.
+A dict-like holder for TOML data.

 Installation
 ------------

-To install tomlhold, you can use `pip`.
+To install tomlhold, you can use ``pip``.
 Open your terminal and run:

 .. code-block:: bash